Villanova-AI/villanova_developers/docs/villanova10/tutorials/devops/external-db.md

   replicas: 1
   standardImage: keycloak
 ```
- Find more information on [`EntandoKeycloakServer` custom resource definitions](../../docs/reference/keycloak-cr.md)
+ Find more information on [`VillanovaKeycloakServer` custom resource definitions](../../docs/reference/keycloak-cr.md)

-4. Apply the custom resources to the cluster using `kubectl apply` and then install Entando the usual way.
+4. Apply the custom resources to the cluster using `kubectl apply` and then install Villanova the usual way.